-• The location (including co-ordinates), date, and time of the incident.
+- A short description of the incident; and - The location (including co-ordinates), date, and time of the incident.
 In the event the exact information cannot be provided, provide the best information available.

 Tahmoor Coal will also provide details of any incident as soon as practicable and no later than 10 business days after becoming aware of the incident, specifying: